-All about horsehair
+All about horsehair in mattresses

 Because of this accepted heritage horsetail and horsehair can be used as part of an overall blend to create a new upholstery product, for example, horsehair and wool blends, or horsehair, wool and cotton blends.
 The significant properties of pure horsehair will be altered when producing these blends but they do create products that have a place of their own within an appropriate mattress.